Feline calicivirus infection

 In contrast to FPV, the value of antibody testing in predicting protection is limited, because antibodies to the FCV strain used in a laboratory test might not necessarily protect against the FCV strains to which the cat will subsequently be exposed in the field.
 Accordingly, a field study came to the conclusion that measuring FCV antibodies cannot replace routine vaccination against FCV (Bergmann et al., 2019).

-Kittens: ABCD recommends that all kittens should be vaccinated against FCV (ABCD 2020).
+Kittens: ABCD recommends that all kittens should be vaccinated against FCV (see also ABCD Tool "Vaccine recommendations for cats").
 Because MDA can interfere with the response to vaccination, the primary course of vaccination is usually started at around 9 weeks of age, although some vaccines are licensed for use at an earlier age.
 Kittens should receive a second vaccination 2 to 4 weeks later, but not earlier than at 12 weeks of age.
 This protocol has been developed to ensure optimal protection.
 However, due to a longer persistence of MDA, some kittens might fail to respond to this protocol ((Dawson et al., 2001); EBM grade I)(Poulet 2007).
 Therefore, in high-risk situations, particularly where FCV has been shown to cause disease in vaccinated kittens, a third vaccination at 16 weeks should be considered.
 After the kitten primary vaccination course, all cats receive an additional vaccine dose at 10 to 16 months of age: This will ensure adequate vaccine induced immunity for cats that might not have adequately responded to the primary course.
 It is recommended using the same vaccine brand or at least the same vaccine strains for the entire primary vaccination course.